pramsey/crunchyblog/cluster1/index.md

   GROUP BY cluster, admin1
 ```

-Now we have completed the analysis, converting the density different in school locations into a set of derived populated place points.
+We have completed the analysis, converting the density different in school locations into a set of derived populated place points.

 ![Kanakee](sch_centroid.jpg)